Deer momee and dadee

 The Glenwood State School

 A particularly interesting project on early intellectual stimulation involved 25 children in an orphanage.
 These children were seriously environmentally deprived because the orphanage was crowded and understaffed.
-Thirteen babies of the average age of 19 months were transferred to the Glenwood State School for retarded adult women, and each baby was placed in the personal care of a woman.
-Skeels, who conducted the experiment, deliberately chose the most deficient of the orphans to be placed in the Glenwood School.
+Thirteen babies of an average age of 19 months were transferred to the Glenwood State School for mentally disabled adult women, and each baby was placed in a woman’s personal care.
+Skeels, who conducted the experiment, deliberately chose the most deficient orphans to be placed in the Glenwood School.
 Their average IQ was 64, while the average IQ of the 12 who stayed behind in the orphanage was 87.

-In the Glenwood State School, the children were placed in open, active wards with the older and relatively brighter women.
+The children were placed in open, active wards in the Glenwood State School with the older and relatively brighter women.
 Their substitute mothers overwhelmed them with love and cuddling.
 Toys were available, they were taken on outings, and they were talked to a lot.
-The women were taught how to stimulate the babies intellectually and how to elicit language from them.
+The women were taught how to stimulate the babies intellectually and elicit language from them.

-After 18 months, the dramatic findings were that the children who had been placed with substitute mothers, and had therefore received additional stimulation, on average showed an increase of 29 IQ points!
+After 18 months, the dramatic findings were that the children who had been placed with substitute mothers and had therefore received additional stimulation, on average, showed an increase of 29 IQ points!
 A follow-up study was conducted two and a half years later.
-Eleven of the 13 children originally transferred to the Glenwood home had been adopted and their average IQ was now 101.
+Eleven of the 13 children originally transferred to the Glenwood home had been adopted, and their average IQ was now 101.
 The two children who had not been adopted were reinstitutionalized and lost their initial gain.
 The control group, the 12 children who had not been transferred to Glenwood, had remained in institution wards and now had an average IQ of 66 (an average decrease of 21 points).

 High heritability does not imply immutability

-From the example above and many other cases in the literature, I contend that, even if it were possible to inherit a learning disability, a human being is not merely a slave to his genes but can learn to overcome his problems.
-All too often it is assumed that if genetic effects are found, the child will be untreatable.
+People often assume that the child will be untreatable if genetic effects are found.
 Yet, high heritability does not imply immutability.
-Genetic research does not lead us to write off children who are poor readers, but rather to recognize that they may need more individualized instruction tailored to their specific needs (Bishop, 2015).
+Genetic research does not lead us to write off children who are poor readers but rather to recognize that they may need more individualized instruction tailored to their specific needs (Bishop, 2015).